How to connect a videoconference from an external site to a JCU system.

 Jabber Video (formerly known as Movi)

 JCU has a number of users utilizing Cisco Jabber Video, a personal high definition (HD) capable, desktop videoconferencing solution.
 Jabber Video users can be reached from other endpoints and Jabber Video users by dialling the following address format:

 MCU - Bridging

-The deployment of a Codian MCU has added the capacity to connect 40 high definition video sites and 40 telephone calls at the same time.
+The deployment of a Codian MCU has added the capability to connect 40 high definition video sites and 40 telephone calls at the same time.
 This is in addition to the TANDBERG 800MPS which in its current configuration enables concurrent connection of 40 standard definition (SD) video sites and 32 telephone calls.

 There are two methods of making a connection from an external site into a JCU venue/room: IP or ISDN.
-The method is dependant upon the equipment type and capability of the external site.
+The method is dependent upon the equipment type and capability of the external site.
 The preferred connection method at JCU is over IP but in some instances the call may have to be connected over ISDN.

 Testing the connection (IP or ISDN)

 Conferences with the School of Medicine & Dentistry:

 The School of Medicine & Dentistry has its own videoconferencing support staff which can be contacted by email email@example.com

 Conferences with all other schools and faculties: